ixik-melissa/libqrcode/README.md

 Building with tests enabled in _Debug_ configuration won't build due to an issue in _Microsoft_'s STL implementation. _Release_ configuration works though.

 # CI builds
-CI builds usually consists of a test build and a conan demo build.
+CI builds consist of a test build for _Windows_ and _Linux_.
-If and only if both builds were successful, the CI state is green.
+If and only if all builds were successful, the CI state is green.

-# Tests
-All tests are usually built and run in docker containers.
-See [`test/linux.Dockerfile`](test/linux.Dockerfile) for more info.
-You can also hit [`test/linux_run.sh`](test/linux_run.sh) which creates and runs the docker image for you.

-# Conan
-The library supports _Conan_ out of the box.
-The [`conan_demo/Dockerfile`](conan_demo/Dockerfile) and [`conan_demo/run.sh`](conan_demo/run.sh) are for demonstration purposes.
-It creates a small command-line tool which can create QR symbols from a given text message.

-Please note:
-The _Conan_ build is part of the CI checks.
-The tool has to be compiled successfully in order to clear this stage.